Jairop2409/sep10-freedom-project/tool/learning-log.md

 ![image](light.png)

 ## Practicing what I learned
- Some things I made was
+ Some things I made were
 *  a geometry shape called "octahedron"
    * The code I used for this was ` <a-octahedron position="-2.5 0.5 0.5" color="red" radius="0.45"></a-octahedron>`
 *  made a triangle